RocknRoot/strayFw/README.md

 strayFw is a PHP framework trying to be modern without following fashion, between full-featured frameworks and micro-frameworks.

-Not ready for production yet.
+beta - 0.4.4 - not ready for production yet

 Code is free, new-BSD license.
 So... fork us !